Car Buying Strategies

 AWDs aren't exactly known for their stellar EPA estimates.
 The XT is rated for a combined 30 mpg (with 27 mpg in the city and 35 mpg on the highway), and real-world tests reflect this number in a totally spot-on manner.
 This places it right on par with the Nissan Altima, one of the Legacy's top contenders.

-Reasons Not to Buy a 2021 Subaru Legacy – The Cons
+Reasons You May Not Like the 2021 Subaru Legacy – The Cons

 1. The Base Engine